 The one certainty is that things will not work out as expected, so IRM needs to be regularly re-considered.

-For more information on scheme funding, see the Practical Law practice notes:
+For more information on scheme funding, see our practice notes:

 Reproduced from Practical Law with the permission of the publishers.
 For further information visit www.practicallaw.com.